tobykurien/Xtendroid/README.md

 @AndroidView TextView myTextView // maps to R.id.my_text_view

 // elsewhere
-myTextView.text = "some text" // uses a getter for lazy-loading
+myTextView.text = "some text" // uses a getter for lazy-loading the actual view
 ```

 The reference to the R class could be missing if you have not used it anywhere in